nexmo-community/lex-sample-voice-application/README.md

 ### Local deployment

+To run your own instance of this sample application locally, you'll need an up-to-date version of Node.js (we tested with version 14.3.0).

 Download this sample application code to a local folder, then go to that folder.

-To run your own instance locally you'll need an up-to-date version of Node.js (we tested with version 14.3.0).

 Copy the `.env.example` file over to a new file called `.env`:
 ```bash